 Nitrogen is available for free, being the major component of air, but the strong triple bond in N2 makes it extremely difficult to incorporate this element into species such as NO3 and NH4+ which serve as the starting points for the wide variety of nitrogen-containing compounds that are essential for modern industry.
 This conversion is known as nitrogen fixation, and because nitrogen is an essential plant nutrient, modern intensive agriculture is utterly dependent on huge amounts of fixed nitrogen in the form of fertilizer.
 Until around 1900, the major source of fixed nitrogen was the NaNO3 (Chile saltpeter) found in extensive deposits in South America.
 Several chemical processes for obtaining nitrogen compounds were developed in the early 1900's, but they proved too inefficient to meet the increasing demand.

-Although the direct synthesis of ammonia from its elements had been known for some time, the yield of product was found to be negligible.
+Although the direct synthesis of ammonia from its elements had been known for some time, the yield of product was too small to make the process commercially feasible.
 In 1905, Fritz Haber (1868-1934) began to study this reaction, employing the thinking initiated by Le Châtelier and others, and the newly-developing field of thermodynamics that served as the basis of these principles.
 From the Le Châtelier law alone, it is apparent that this exothermic reaction is favored by low temperature and high pressure.
 However, it was not as simple as that: the rate of any reaction increases with the temperature, so working with temperature alone, one has the choice between a high product yield achieved only very slowly, or a very low yield quickly.
 Further, the equipment and the high-strength alloy steels need to build it did not exist at the time.
 Haber solved the first problem by developing a catalyst that would greatly speed up the reaction at lower temperatures.The second problem, and the development of an efficient way of producing hydrogen, would delay the practical implementation of the process until 1913, when the first plant based on the Haber-Bosch process (as it is more properly known, Carl Bosch being the person who solved the major engineering problems) came into operation.
-The timing could not have been better for Germany, since this country was about to enter the First World War, and the Allies had established a naval blockade of South America, cutting off the supply of nitrate for the the German munitions industry.
+The timing could not have been better for Germany, since this country was about to enter the First World War, and the Allies had established a navel blockade of South America, cutting off the supply of nitrate for the the German munitions industry.

 Bosch's plant operated the ammonia reactor at 200 atm and 550°C. Later, when stronger alloy steels had been developed, pressures of 800-1000 atm became common.
 The source of hydrogen in modern plants is usually natural gas, which is mostly methane:

-|CH4 + H2O → CO + 3 H2||formation of synthesis gas from methane|
+|CH4 + H2O → CO + 3 H2||formation of "synthesis gas" from methane|

-|CO + H2O → CO2 + H2||shift reaction carried out in reformer|
+|CO + H2O → CO2 + H2||"shift reaction" carried out in reformer|

 Much has been written about some of the more controversial and tragic aspects of Haber's life.
 Shown here are the major figures in the cast in the 2005 Vancouver production of Vern Thiessen's play Einstein's Gift which centers on the conflict and tragedy in Fritz Haber's life.
 His first wife, Clara, was his former student and a chemist; Haber's decision to help Germany develop chlorine as a war gas led to her suicide.